Health & Safety in the Workplace

 Health and Safety issues faced by employers

 Manual handling is used in many jobs like construction, manufacturing and much more, but it also raises safety concerns.
 If a few handle a heavy object requiring more machinery or people, the chances of encountering injuries increase.
 On the contrary, there are better solutions than banning manual handling.
-The correct answers can be proper training and the use of better equipment.
+The correct answers can be implementing robust Health and Safety in Construction and manufacturing including proper training and the use of appropriate equipment, is crucial to minimize the risks associated with manual handling.

 Display equipment like LED screens requires delicate handling.
-Other objects like mouse and keyboards also require better care and precaution.
-Risk assessment is something that can help an employer in such cases.
-Risk assessment by nebosh is a vital component in the safety programs.
-After the assessment is completed, the employer can be confident and decide which employees are better suited for a particular job.
+Other objects like mice and keyboards also require better care and precaution.
+Risk Assessment is something that can help an Employer in such cases.
+NEBOSH Risk Assessment is a vital component in the safety programs.
+After the assessment is completed, the Employer can be confident and decide which Employees are better suited for a particular job.

 Once started, fire can cause the most damage to a warehouse, factory or any other industry.
 It is also something that can endanger a person’s life.
 Therefore, it is always advisable to have a fire extinguisher, even if the chances of catching fire are minimal.
 Employers should regularly train the workers to handle objectives that evolve fire and use fire extinguishers effectively.

-How do you maintain Health and Safety in the Workplace?
+How to Maintain Health and Safety in the Workplace?

 Even when all the requirements are fulfilled, a lack of attention can cause great harm.
 Being attentive while working on a vast machinery, surrounded by wiring, or any other dangerous activity saves workers from injuries.
 It is also essential to be mindful of any potential danger lurking around that still needs fixing.